Izakaya are Japanese-style bars. But these are really nothing like American-style bars.

 Izakaya are a great place to hold an informal gathering of coworkers, friends, classmates, etc. I have found Japanese people get much louder and outspoken at these gatherings, it is a good place to learn about people.
 For instance, I participate in a hula dance class once a week and we held a 忘年会 bonenkai (end of the year party) at a local izakaya to celebrate the success of our Christmas show.
 After months of nervously struggling to express myself in Japanese, I found out one of the members speaks somewhat decent English and studied at a US university for 3 years. *Sigh.* So, maybe I will use English when I am stuck on Japanese now.

 A word of warning: some places have a “sitting” fee, which basically ensures that you spend some minimum amount.
 They will bring out a small appetizer dish that is “required” to purchase.
 Usually it is cheap, ~300円; this is done in lieu of an entrance fee.
 This is called “otoshi” お通し.

 A tip: if you want draft beer, just order “nama” 生 (and how many you want).
 Draft beer is nama bi-ru 生ビール, and for short, just nama will do.

 Another thing to remember: the drinking and driving BAC is very low 0.03, so always take advantage of public transport, taxi, or DAIKO services!
 DAIKO is a service in Japan, where someone will drive your car home for you (teamed up with a taxi).
 It is very convenient and fairly cheap, just a little more than a regular taxi one-way.
 And much cheaper than a DUI.

-Next time you are in Japan, be sure to stop by a local izakaya (the more salary men, the better).
+Next time you are in Japan or Okinawa, be sure to stop by a local izakaya (the more salary men, the better).